Building a simple ZK project on TON

 , and toHexString

 functions.
-They will be used to convert the cryptographic proof to the format that the contract expects.
+These functions will convert the cryptographic proof into the format expected by the contract.

 function g1Compressed(curve, p1Raw) {